 This is the most popular and most pricey type of metal roofing.
 It can be roll-formed on the jobsite to reduce transportation costs and create a custom fit for every house.
 The purpose of the standing seam on these vertical roofing panels is to keep rainwater from penetrating them as it cascades off the roof.

-After steel, aluminum is the next most commonly used metal in roofing.
+After steel, aluminum is the next most frequently used metal in roofing.
 Aluminum and zinc make for a great choice in coastal areas and heavy salt spray environments.

-Metal can also be stamped in sections about the size of asphalt shingles that resemble other roofing types including slate tiles, cedar shakes, asphalt shingles and clay/concrete tiles.
-Granules can be added to these materials to reflect sunlight to help lower surface temperature.
+Metal can also be stamped in interlocking shingles, shakes, or tiles that are about the size of asphalt shingles and can resemble other materials including slate tiles, cedar shakes, asphalt shingles, and clay or concrete tiles.
+Stone granules can also be added to these materials to reflect sunlight to help lower surface temperature.

 Kynar 500 and Hylar 5000 paint finish coatings backed by a 30-year warranty are the industry standard for residential-grade metal roofs.
-Most metal roofing is steel, but aluminum, tin and copper are options.
+Most metal roofing is made of steel, but aluminum, zinc, tin and copper are options.
 Most metal roofs include at least 30% of recycled material.